bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 {:.center}
 ![Plus button](/images/2020/05/plus_button.jpg){:width="40%"}

+Then I have a test that selects all my cards that I haven't reviewed in the last 24 hours[^1].
+It sorts those cards descending by their score and presents them to me in batches of 20.
+Here I'm also using the *Fill-in-the-blanks* test method.

+Because I'm sorting the cards by their score, I will first see the cards that I've already reviewed before.
+My rationale behind this is that these are the cards I'm most likely to remember.

+This way of learning new words works for me.
+Yet it also has its drawbacks.
+Often I would find myself clicking on the plus icon to add a word to my flashcards.
+But since there are so many flashcards I would have to memorize before learning new content, I would never see the word again.
+Or it would take very long.
+By that time I would have already forgotten about the new word.

+For this reason I'm still looking for a better method to handle new words.
+If you have any ideas please leave a comment!

 ## 成語 - Chengyu
 This category is for [chengyu](https://en.wikipedia.org/wiki/Chengyu) that I want to incorporate  in my active vocabulary.